mjclyn/Data-Science-Portfolio/README.md

 # Visualizations
 I created a dashboard of [Seoul Average Weekday Bike Ride Rentals per Hour in 2018](https://public.tableau.com/app/profile/jocelyn.moreno/viz/SeoulAverageWeekdayBikeRentalsperHourin2018_16916149608860/Sheet2).
 The dashboard displays this by season.

+# Stocks 2023 Project
+I analyzed Investor Business Daily's 100 Best Stocks 2023 and found the top 25% of stocks that are high reward low risk.